v5 (latest)

 Exposing expected errors

 Sometimes it is feasible to throw errors within your GraphQL resolvers whose message should be sent to clients instead of being masked.
-This can be achieved by throwing a GraphQLError instead of a "normal" Error (opens in a new tab).
+This can be achieved by throwing a GraphQLError instead of a “normal” Error.

 E.g. you might want to throw an error if a resource cannot be found by an ID.